badlydrawnrob/elm-playground/frontend-masters/introduction-to-elm/README.md

 ## My goals

+> ⭐ To not waste too much of your life in the process, that's the goal.
 > - Design a `json`/REST API for intermediate students.
 > - What would that look like?
 What's in?
 What's out?
 > - What materials are great for light and flexible prototyping?